Read appropriate grade level text aloud with correct pace and expression.

 Earth & Space Science: identify the structure of the Earth system.

-- Understand recycling and its impact on the environment.
+Understand recycling and its impact to the environment.

 Unifying Concepts & Processes